Jeamriz23/junellajazon.github.io/README.md

 A web-based system that allows NEU alumni to access, view, and download their yearbooks anytime.

 **📍 For:**
-**New Era University – Press and Publication Office & Multimedia Office**
+**New Era University – ALumni, Press and Publication Office & Multimedia Office**

 **🧰 Tools Used:**
 - **HTML** – page structure